mastercomfig/mastercomfig/docs/customization/custom_configs.md

 You can also get creative and use the aforementioned aliases to change your class config on the fly using binds or the console.
 For example, you could have different class configs for Scout in competitive and casual and then change your `class_config_scout` alias to run your preferred class config when you want.

+If you want to run something only the first time you spawn and never run again while you keep the game open use the `game_override_once_c` alias.